 A/B testing is the backbone of every conversion rate optimisation strategy.
 It’s something we spend a lot of time doing with all our clients, and we strongly recommend you learn how to do it as effectively as possible.

-If you don’t already know what this is – and you’re not doing it – then the simple definition is that it’s where you compare two versions of the same web page and look at the results.
+If you don’t already know what this is – and you’re not doing it – then the simple definition of A/B testing when you compare two versions of the same web page and look at the results.
 It starts by running the original page and looking at the conversion rate.
-Then, you alter an element of the page and see if it yields a better rate, and so on.
+Then, you alter an element of the page and publish that, running two pages at the same time and see which page yields a better rate.

 One of the most common CRO mistakes is that your tests aren’t producing accurate results.
 How does this happen?
 It usually comes down to three things:

 - The tests aren’t being run for long enough

 - You’re not taking the date into consideration

 - Your sample size is far too small

 A common question asked is how long should you let your conversion optimization experiments run?
 The answer to this is four weeks.
 If a test is only run once, then it could easily throw up different results to one that’s run numerous times for an extended period.
 To see true validity, you have to run multiple test cycles and analyse the data you receive, you can generally see results after a period of four weeks.

 Similarly, the date is more important than you think.
 For example, websites may see a better conversion rate during a holiday period like Christmas.
 It stands to reason more users are desperate to buy things during this time so your conversion rate may seem to be better than it is.

 Lastly, the sample size is so important.
 You might never see accurate results if your testing sample is too small.
 Likewise, we know that having too big of a sample size means you spend far too much time and resources analysing the data.
 There’s an excellent sample size tool that you can view here, and it helps you figure out the ideal sample you need for accurate results.